 I'm Dr. Jo, founder of the international NGO the MISS Foundation, author of the award winning best seller, "Bearing the Unbearable: Love, loss, and the heartbreaking path of grief", Professor at Arizona State University and director of the Graduate Certificate in Trauma and Bereavement Program there, and a bereaved mom since the death of my daughter in 1994.
 Our work at the Selah Carefarm was featured on Oprah and Prince Harry's docuseries, "The Me You Can't See" in 2021.
 The Associated Press ran a feature story about our work in 2022 here.

 Some Areas of Practice and Research

-Traumatic grief, carefarming, ecotherapy, cultural sensitivity, ahimsa, meditation, and yoga
+Traumatic grief, carefarming, human-animal connection, ecotherapy, cultural sensitivity, ahimsa, meditation and yoga, philosophical sustainability

 Watch "The Me You Can't See" on Apple TV

 The grief resources I've listed are for grievers of all ages from all backgrounds as well as for family, friends, providers, and co-workers in communities.
 You'll find everything from helpful tips and articles on how best to support the bereaved, how to educate yourself to improve coping, and how to connect with others.